Safavid Iran: Art

 Abbas I recognized the commercial benefit of promoting the arts – artisan products provided much of Iran's foreign trade.
 In this period, handicrafts such as tile making, pottery and textiles developed and great advances were made in miniature painting, bookbinding, decoration and calligraphy.
 In the 16th century, carpet weaving evolved from a nomadic and peasant craft to a well-executed industry with specialization of design and manufacturing.
 Tabriz was the center of this industry.
 The carpets of Ardabil were commissioned to commemorate the Safavid dynasty.
 The elegantly baroque yet famously Polonaise carpets were made in Iran during the 17th century.

 Using traditional forms and materials, Reza Abbasi (1565–1635) introduced new subjects to Persian painting – semi-nude women, youth, lovers.
 His painting and calligraphic style influenced Iranian artists for much of the Safavid period, which came to be known as the Isfahan school.
-Increased contact with distant cultures in the 17th century, especially Europe, provided a boost of inspiration to Iranian artists who adopted modeling, foreshortening, spatial recession, and the medium of oil painting (Shah Abbas II sent Muhammad Zaman to study in Rome).
 The epic Shahnameh ("Book of Kings"), a stellar example of manuscript illumination and calligraphy, was made during Shah Tahmasp's reign.
-(This book was written by Ferdowsi in 1000 AD for Sultan Mahmood Ghaznawi) Another manuscript is the Khamsa by Nizami executed 1539–1543 by Aqa Mirak and his school in Isfahan.
+Another manuscript is the Khamsa by Nizami executed 1539–1543 by Agha Mirak and his school in Isfahan.
+During the time of the Safavids in the 17th century, there would begin a shift towards more European-influenced art (farangi-sazi), boosting inspiration to Iranian artists who adopted modeling, foreshortening, spatial recession, and the medium of oil painting (Shah Abbas II sent Mohammad Zaman to study in Rome).